 It was also the home of city founder,

 Emory Canda Ferguson

 Location.
 47° 54.623′ N, 122° 5.628′ W. Marker is in Snohomish, Washington, in Snohomish County.
 Marker can be reached from City of Snohomish River Front Trail.
+Marker is located on a walking trail, two (level) minutes from the parking lot at Cady Landing.
 Touch for map.
-Marker is located on a walking trail, two (level) minutes from the parking lot at Cady Landing.
 Marker is at or near this postal address: 50 Maple Street, Snohomish WA 98290, United States of America.
+Touch for directions.

 Also see . . .

 1. The Ferguson Cottage, 1859.
 An article published April 21, 2010, in the Snohomish Country Tribune (Submitted on April 8, 2014.)

 2. Riverfront Trail Markers Installed.
 An article announcing the dedication of the marker.
 (Submitted on April 8, 2014.)